MahdiRazzaque/campusConnect/README.md

 A web application that helps King's College London students manage their lecture schedules and train journeys from Leagrave station.

+> **Note**: This project was primarily generated using Cursor AI, an advanced AI coding assistant.

 ## Features

 - 📅 Calendar integration with lecture schedules